 If your iPad is running an old iOS version, simply press on it for two seconds until it jiggles.
 Then tap on the “x” on the top left of the app icon.

-If the there is no “x” or “Delete App” appearing, then these are pre-installed apps made by Apple.
-You can disable them by going to Settings -> General, tap Restrictions and enter the passcode, then turn off the apps you don’t want (see this screenshot).
+If there is no “x” or “Delete App” appearing, then these are pre-installed apps made by Apple.
+You can disable them by going to Settings > General, tap Restrictions and enter the passcode, then turn off the apps you don’t want (see this screenshot).
 That’s it.